altunenes/sorceress/docs/explanations of illusions.md

 pip install pillow
 pip install color-science
 ```
-If you are using conda, you can install the packages by replacing pip install with conda install.
-If you are using pipenv, you can install the packages by replacing pip install with pipenv install

-You don't need to import the other packages, because they are imported in the sorceress package.
+You don't need to import the other packages.
+The package will do it for you.

 ## 1- chromatic